OISF/suricata/doc/userguide/command-line-options.rst

 .. option::  -i <interface>

    After the -i option you can enter the interface card you would like to use to sniff packets from.
-It concerns sniffing packets with libpcap in the pcap live mode.
+This option will try to use the best capture method available.

+.. option:: -v

+   The -v option enables more verbosity of Suricata's output.
+Supply multiple times for more verbosity.

 .. option::  -r <filename.pcap>